sthgrau/CoverMe/README.md

 Test page running here: http://cm.2id.us

 RE: pdf hyperlinks using Microsoft Windows.
 I have only been able to print to pdf while retaining links in Firefox/Pale Moon and the Edge browser.
 On the Edge browser didn't have page meta information in the corners.
+Native Chrome "Save to PDF" printing also worked without meta-information.